Annual Education Report - Dillon

 91% |

-In conclusion, the staff and learning community of Gladys Dillon Elementary present this report to you with enthusiasm and pride.
-Through our continuous dedication and devotion to our students and families, Gladys Dillon will continue to be a leading educational institution within our community.
+In conclusion, the staff and learning community of Gladys Dillon Elementary are proud to share this report.
+Our continued dedication to serving students and families allows Gladys Dillon Elementary to thrive as a cornerstone of educational excellence within the community.

 Sincerely,